alan-turing-institute/Palaeoanalytics/docs/user-guide/outputs.md

 ![Labeled Image Example](../assets/images/awbari.png_labeled.png){ width="300px" }

-*Surface classification and scar detection overlaid on the source image.*
+*The surface classification and the scars, drawn on the source image.*

 </div>

 </div>

-### Voronoi Diagrams — `{image_stem}_voronoi.png`
+### The Voronoi diagram — `{image_stem}_voronoi.png`

 <div class="grid cards" markdown>

 <div markdown>

-A Voronoi tessellation of dorsal scar centroids with the convex hull outlined.
+A Voronoi tessellation of the dorsal scar centroids, with the convex hull.

-- One cell per centroid, clipped to the dorsal surface
+- One cell for each centroid, cut at the edge of the dorsal surface
-- Axes in millimetres when scale calibration succeeded, pixels otherwise
+- The axes are in millimetres when the scale calibration is correct, and in pixels when it is not
-- Convex hull drawn around all centroids
+- The convex hull is drawn around all centroids

 </div>